Last Updated on October 4, 2022 by candidcashflow

 The bigger, fatter, better apples shake to the top while the smaller ones line the bottom of the barrel.

-The same is true with people.
-The great ones shake up to the top, while the smaller ones shake down to oblivion.
+The same is true for people.
+The great ones shake up to the top, while the smaller ones shake down into oblivion.

 In one of the truer points in the book, Mr. Parlette points out that the problem is not the barrel (world), but the apples (people).

 In The University of Hard Knocks, we learn that our greatest teacher is life itself.
 The hard knocks we experience along our journey are the school that completes our education so we can grow great and be of service to others.

 Maybe you’re asking where getting paid falls into all of this positive life lessony greatness?

 Mr. Parlette tells us not only how to become great, but how not to.
 He warns of trying to prepare our children too much or so much that they miss the needful knocks.